akirov/ImgMatch/README.md

 ToDo
 ----

-- Logger is not thread safe - add a lock.

 - Handle closing the main window during processing, e. g.
   "Ignore closeEvent() during processing, only call MyThread::stop(), and then when QThread::finished() signal arrives, you can actually close the